 - Increasing the value of our estate in Westminster better strategic management of our estate could realise multiple benefits including reducing and sharing fixed running costs, releasing land for housing for our workforce and reinvesting proceeds back into the local health and care system. - Developing the estate required to facilitate new models of care and support a new approach is needed that looks across the whole system and brings services together to improve access and experience for people and opportunities for provider innovation and collaboration.
-There are opportunities, for instance, for mental health providers, housing and employment services to explore integrated approaches that would better support service users and address discharge issues.
-A more flexible approach involving co-location of NHS and social care staff would make services more accessible and could release savings to be reinvested in patient care, staff and technology.
+This includes, for example, multi-functional hubs that can provide a range of services in a community setting.
+A more flexible approach involving co-

+DRAFT SUBJECT TO PUBLIC CONSULTATION location of NHS and social care staff would make services more accessible and could release savings to be reinvested in patient care, staff and technology.